 You know those moments when you feel like you're being held hostage by your child?

-12 Things an FBI Hostage Negotiator Taught Me about Parenting
+12 Things an FBI Agent Taught Me about Negotiating with My Kids

 #1 – “How” / Open-Ended / Calibrated Questions